Skip to main content

 Section 02

-Side-by-side with — what changed, what didn't, and what that means for preparation.
+Side-by-side with the UCAT that replaced the BMAT — what changed, and what to prepare for now.

 Dimension